stanford-ssi/habmc-tutorials/rails/rails-04.md

 ## Adding a header
 Let's also give it a header, for when we add more pages.
-Right about the container, put the following code:
+Right above the container, put the following code:
 ```html
 <nav class="navbar navbar-default navbar-fixed">
   <div class="container">